 “She was really a trooper through the whole thing.
-She was on dialysis, she had the wounds, physically her body was just wrecked from the bacteria,” Bergquist says.
+She was on dialysis, she had the wounds, physically her body was just wrecked from the bacteria,” said Bergquist.

-“It has a predilection for folks with immune systems that aren't quite the norm: diabetes, liver disease specifically cirrhotic liver disease, people who are HIV-positive, etc.,” says Sells.
+“It has a predilection for folks with immune systems that aren’t quite the norm: diabetes, liver disease specifically cirrhotic liver disease, people who are HIV-positive, etc.,” said Sells.

 Doctors say there are ways to protect yourself against the flesh-eating bacteria: